If you’ve ever felt left behind by challenges out of your control, please know you’re not alone.

 Those were difficult years.
 Arrests of conservationists cast a long shadow, and international funding dried up due to sanctions.
 The pandemic added another layer of hardship.
 Yet, through it all, our team persevered.

 We knew saving the critically endangered Asiatic cheetah, with a population of fewer than 30, was a monumental task.
 It required a collective effort, a chorus of voices from Iran and the world.
 Despite the obstacles, we achieved remarkable progress.
+A Safe Haven: With IUCN NL support, we secured a 5600-hectare pasture, a refuge for cheetahs.

 Enhanced Monitoring: We expanded our network of camera traps, gaining invaluable insights into the cheetah situation, funded by Stichting SPOTS.